Posted on 29th January 2015

 Until now, the autistic students Tapola has been aware of have needed fairly minor adjustments, or support that has not required autism-specific services.
 Only very recently he has started to encounter students who need a support worker at their side for longer periods.
 This type of service is not provided by Aalto University, but by the disability services of the student’s home town.
 The workers may be called neuropsychiatric coaches, or something else, and their job description partly overlaps that of the British student mentor, while the conceptual framework and legislation is quite different.
 And again, from the perspective of Autism&Uni, these workers have been difficult to find and statistics on their work have turned out to be non-existent.

 Susanna Hartikainen is another key professional we have managed to find, one with a view into the situations of autistic university students outside the Finnish capital region.
-Hartikainen works as at the University of Tampere, with over 15,000 students.
+Hartikainen works as at the essay question on united nations, with over 15,000 students.
 Her title is Study Secretary, and she acts as the Accessibility Contact Person for the university, a position that has existed in Tampere since 2007.
 Over the past few years, a few autistic students per year have contacted Hartikainen or her predecessor, and she has formed the impression that the numbers are gradually growing.
 Again, as at Aalto University, there has been no practice of systematically recording the details.

 Hartikainen works on the basis of a doctor’s written report or, less commonly, a report from a psychologist or other expert, discussing it with the student and writing her recommendations.
 The student then goes to the academic staff who have the final say on what will be implemented.
 So far, there has been no follow-up to see what the teachers accept or deny, or what effect the accommodations have had on the students’ later progress.
 The students have not come back to complain, so it is likely that the academic staff generally accept well formulated requests.
 The recommendations have concerned arrangements like extra time at exams or alternatives to assignments involving group work.
 Hartikainen is not aware of any students at the University of Tampere requiring extensive, hands-on support on the basis of ASD.